rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

 1. Assuming that you have **Unreal Engine 5.6.1** (or compatible version) installed.
 You should also install **RTI Connext DDS Professional 7.6.0**.
 You can get a free download and license from [www.rti.com/get-connext](https://www.rti.com/get-connext).

     Install per instructions and make a note of your installation directory.
-You will need create and set the value of an environment variable `NDDSHOME = <install dir>` in your host.
+You will need to create and set the value of an environment variable `NDDSHOME = <install dir>` in your host.

 2. Open [ConnextExample.uproject](./ConnextExample.uproject) in the **Unreal Engine** IDE (aka *Unreal Editor*).